Welcome to my website

 This page also carries a guide to fret dressing and information on

 cleaning your guitar and some comments on the strings I use ~

 which may help those of you who do not have a strong, personal

 preference but enjoyed the original sound of the guitar.

 Whilst the information may help you on its own, owners of my guitars should always feel that they can contact me to

 Additionally, if you own

 one of my guitars, you might like to register your address and serial

 number with me as a security back-up.

-The contact information is at the bottom of this page.
+The contact information is below.